lowfront/electget/README.md

   loadWindow(win);

-  // Prevent BrowserWindow from being hidden in AeroPeek. electget.preventFromAeroPeek(win);
+  // [Windows] Prevent BrowserWindow from being hidden in AeroPeek. electget.preventFromAeroPeek(win);

-  // Prevent BrowserWindow from being hidden in ShowDesktop and minimized. electget.preventFromShowDesktop(win);
+  // [Windows, macOS] Prevent BrowserWindow from being hidden in ShowDesktop. electget.preventFromShowDesktop(win);

-  // Prevent changes in the BrowserWindow order. electget.preventChangeZOrder(win);
+  // [Windows] Prevent changes in the BrowserWindow order. electget.preventChangeZOrder(win);

-  // Move BrowserWindow to the bottom of the windows electget.moveToBottom(win);
+  // [Windows] Move BrowserWindow to the bottom of the windows electget.moveToBottom(win);

   return win;